Same-sex marriage in Spain: Notable weddings

-In June 2015, Mayor Javier Maroto of the Basque capital of Vitoria-Gasteiz announced his engagement to longtime partner Josema Rodríguez.
+In June 2015, Mayor Javier Maroto of Vitoria-Gasteiz announced his engagement to longtime partner Josema Rodríguez.
 The wedding was held on September 18, 2015 at Vitoria-Gasteiz City Hall.
 Maroto, a member of the conservative People's Party's national board, is known for his views contrary to the stance of his own party pertaining to same-sex marriage in Spain.
 Prime Minister Mariano Rajoy, who had challenged the law approving same-sex marriage when he was opposition leader, attended the wedding celebrations as a guest.

 Religious performance

 Marriage in Spain may be contracted by religious or civil authorities.
 Religious marriages are recognised by the State and have the same status as civil marriages.
 Most major Christian denominations in Spain do not perform same-sex marriages in their places of worship.
 Some small Christian churches such as the Metropolitan Community Church perform blessings of same-sex marriages.
 The Spanish Evangelical Church (IEE) adopted a resolution in 2015 calling for the acceptance of same-sex unions.
-The move was widely criticised by the Federation of Evangelical Religious Entities of Spain, of which the IEE is a member, which chose to maintain the IEE as a member while also adopting a motion preventing any church supporting same-sex unions to be admitted as a member in the future.
+The move was widely criticised by the Federation of Evangelical Religious Entities of Spain (FEDERE), which chose to maintain the IEE as a member while also adopting a motion preventing any church supporting same-sex unions to be admitted as a member in the future.
+Despite not permitting its clergy to bless or officiate at same-sex marriages, the Spanish Reformed Episcopal Church issued a statement "reject[ing] the alleged right of [FEDERE] to interfere in the internal affairs of the different churches and communities that make it up".

+The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+Archbishop of Barcelona Juan José Omella said on 23 December that the declaration would require "a change of mentality for Europe, because it is difficult for us to understand this way of asking God for things that was not done before."
+The first blessing occurred at a church in Miajadas in May 2024.
+That same month, a same-sex couple held a civil marriage in a church in Talavera de la Reina.
+According to InfoVaticana, the Archdiocese of Toledo "[had] ceded [the church] to the City Council of Talavera de la Reina due to its deplorable state, so that the municipal government could use it for cultural activities".
+The marriage was officiated by a local PP councillor, but caused some controversy in Catholic circles.